Home

 Buddhism and Permaculture, a series of posts from 2013, begins hereThere are twenty-four posts in the series, in reverse chronological order.
 If you want to open the whole year's archive, here is the link.
 Just scroll to the bottom once it's open, and work up from there.

-Viewing Jasper Mountain, a journal of life at Stony Run Farm in the late 90s, occupies the 2012 archive -- there are twelve chapters.
+Viewing Jasper Mountain, a journal of life at Stony Run Farm in the late 90s, occupies the 2012 archive -- there are twelve chapters, in reverse (typical blog) order.

 Poems, from mostly before shonin was shonin, are stored in the 2011 archive, reverse chronological order.
 There are currently seventy-one of these.
 Have begun reading them aloud on Youtube.